 Spin

 The Spin orientation engine allows the orientation to be driven by a set of rotation rates.
 The rates are specified at a series of relative times and the units are radians/second.
 The rates change at the supplied times and are not interpolated.
-The axis attribute defines the axis of rotation.
+The axis attribute defines the axis of rotation in the supplied frame:

 <orientationengine type="spin">